 Students can select 1 member of the committee by submitting 3 names with rank order of preference.
 Students may include their research supervisors and past supervisors in their list of 3 committee member candidates.
 Faculty members will be approached in the order of preference listed by the student and will be confirmed to the committee based on their availability and willingness to serve.
-The remaining 2 committee members will be selected by the Director of Clinical Training in consultation with the clinical faculty.
-The Director of Clinical Training will notify students of their assigned Comprehensive Examination committee when all committee members are confirmed.
+The remaining 2 committee members will be selected by the DCT/ADCT in consultation with the clinical faculty.
+The DCT/ADCT will notify students of their assigned Comprehensive Examination committee when all committee members are confirmed.

-This form is due within the first two weeks of term that you will be taking the comprehensive exam to the Director of Clinical Training along with the Comprehensive Examination Case Selection Form.
+This form is due within the first two weeks of term that you will be taking the comprehensive exam to the DCT/ADCT along with the Comprehensive Examination Case Selection Form.

 1 st choice:

 2 nd choice:

 3 rd choice:

-Student Name: Date:
+Student Name .
+Date .